marlospomin/htb-scripts/README.md

-# htb-scripts
+# HTB Scripts

-My personal collection of scripts I have coded for HackTheBox machines.
+> My personal collection of scripts I have coded for HackTheBox machines.

+## Notes

+I'll only include scripts for retired machines/challenges.

+## License

+Code released under the [MIT](LICENSE) license.